chimera-org/chimera_v2.0/CONTRIBUTING.md

 If you have an idea for an improvement or a new feature:

-1. Check the [issue tracker][Link to Issue Tracker] for existing suggestions.
+1. Check the [feature requests](feature_request.md) for existing suggestions.
 2. If your idea is new, open an issue using the "Feature Request" template.
 3. Clearly describe the enhancement, the motivation behind it (use case), and potential implementation ideas.

 ### Asking Questions

-If you have questions about the project, usage, or architecture, please use the [issue tracker][Link to Issue Tracker] with an appropriate label or use our designated communication channel `[e.g., Slack Channel, Mailing List]`.
+If you have questions about the project, usage, or architecture, please use the [issue tracker][ISSUE_TRACKER.md] with an appropriate label or use our designated communication channel `[e.g., Slack Channel, Mailing List]`.

 ### Contributing Code